EGI-Federation/documentation/content/en/about/git/_index.md

 git branch -D <branch_name>
 ```

-### Using git stash to save changes to a temporary place for later usage
+## Using git stash to save changes for later usage

 Sometimes we realise just before committing a change that we are not in the
 correct branch (ie. that we forgot to create a dedicated feature branch), when